 From the middle of the third century, we know Frisians settled in the lower reaches of the River Rhine, and also migrated up the River Scheldt into the hinterlands of Flanders (Dhaeze 2019).
 Besides migrating to higher grounds to the east and to the south to what would become Gaul soon, we can assume this maritime people, and climate migrants avant la lettre, partly settled in noticeable numbers on the British Isles too.
 This pre-medieval emigration of the 'original' Frisians to the Isles, who, as said, might have been related to Celts, is supported by archaeological finds of Frisian pottery in England (Brooks 2010, Harrington 2010).
 Based on pottery finds, a route they might have followed is south via Flanders and then across the Channel to Kent.
 In the year 290, Roman emperor Constantius Chlorus mentions that Frisian raiders are part of the invaders of Britannia (Looijenga 2003).

 This pre-Migration period migration flow to England is also plausible if you take into account that Roman Britannia wasn't at all a terra incognita for those Frisians.
 Quite the contrary.
 During the centuries before both the Frisii (Fresones) and Frisiavones had supplied the Roman army with infantry and cavalry troops at, for example, Hadrian's Wall, and even were bodyguards of emperors in Rome.
-Read our post Frisian mercenaries in the Roman Army if this surprises the reader.
+Read our blog post Frisian mercenaries in the Roman Army if this surprises the reader.

 After this early migration flow, different Germanic tribes started to migrate to Britain from the fifth century onward, and when empty Frisia was being repopulated.
 And again probably including the (new) Frisians.
 Furthermore, archaeological research indicates that the migration of Germanic peoples from the Continent to Britain during the Migration period didn't go through the southwestern coast of the Netherlands, but presumably via the terp region in the northwest of the Netherlands.

 It's at the end of the Migration period that the unity of the Germanic languages of the tribes within the southern North Sea coast is broken.
 Till the end of the sixth century, runic inscriptions show no sign of disintegration yet.
-In our post It all began with piracy, we explain in further detail what happened during Late Antiquity with the Germanic tribes living in the southern North Sea area.
+In our blog post Our civilization - It all began with piracy, we explain in further detail what happened during Late Antiquity with the Germanic tribes living in the southern North Sea area.

 Toponymical research suggests names of settlements in Britain supposedly referring to Frisian colonists exist, like Freiston, Fressingfield, Freston, Frisby on the Wreake, Friston, Frizington and Fryston.
 Though, at best, these place names refer to a settler of Frisian origin and not to a significant group of settlers (Hines 2001).
 And, of course, Dumfries on the Nith in Scotland, being the 'Dun or stronghold of the Frisians,' dating back to the fourth century should be mentioned as well (McClure 1910).
 Also in Scotland, the Litus Fresicum 'Frisian shore' is applied to the district of Culross in the Life of Saint Mungo, written by monk Jocelyn of Furness in the late twelfth century.